PostHog/posthog.com/contents/founders/first-1000-users.md

 At this stage, I also started experimented with content as a marketing channel.
 I'm not good at coding, so figured I could help out this way.

 I knew from these conversations that developers wouldn't appreciate being sold to, but I guessed they would find following our journey interesting.
-So, I wrote about what my co-founder and I were up to – how we pivoted lots of times, or what it was like moving to San Francisco for YC.
+So, I wrote about what my co-founder and I were up to – [how we pivoted lots of times](https://newsletter.posthog.com/p/read-this-before-you-pivot), or what it was like moving to San Francisco for YC.

 This got us a couple more hits on the front page of Hacker News, which proved it worked, so we kept doing it.
 That’s why, four years and 60,000 customers later, I'm writing this blog post, as the CEO, at half midnight.

 ### Getting our first sales

-Our successful HackerNews launch also gave us the confidence to start thinking about pricing.
+Our successful Hacker News launch also gave us the confidence to start thinking about pricing.

 I did two things to get our very first sales:

-1. I talked to users that were already using our product and in our Slack community about our paid offering and gauging interest.
+1. I gauged interest about our paid offering with users that were already using our product and in our Slack community.

 2. I created a pricing page on our website, listing our paid extra features and embedding my calendar into it, gradually making this self-serve over time.
 When someone booked a call, I'd see which extra features they really cared about, and if they wanted to buy.